 The normal length of the styloid in an adult is thought to be approximately 2.5 cm while an elongated styloid is considered longer than 3 cm.
 If this definition is used, ~4% of the population have an elongated process; however, only a small proportion of them (4-10%) are symptomatic.
 Elongation can be unilateral or bilateral 1-3.

 Orthopantomograms and CT can both be used to assess the styloid process/stylohyoid ligament complex.

-It has also been proposed that in cases where mechanical vascular compression is the potential cause of ischaemic symptoms, an angiographic examination (CT angiography or catheter angiography) obtained with the patient's head positioned to reproduce symptoms may demonstrate mechanical stenosis of the carotid artery 3.
+It has also been proposed that in cases where mechanical vascular compression is the potential cause of ischemic symptoms, an angiographic examination (CT angiography or catheter angiography) obtained with the patient's head positioned to reproduce symptoms may demonstrate mechanical stenosis of the carotid artery 3.

 Treatment and prognosis

 In many cases, once the cause of pain has been attributed to the styloid process rather than a more sinister entity, no further treatment is required, or perhaps analgesics can be offered for pain alleviation.

-Transpharyngeal injection of steroids/local anaesthetic agents has also been attempted 6.
+Transpharyngeal injection of steroids/local anesthetic agents has also been attempted 6.

 In severe cases, surgical excision may be performed, either via a transoral approach or a lateral approach.
 The transoral approach has the disadvantage of increased infection rates, but does not cause external scarring 1,6.
 Pain may persist even after surgical excision in as many as 20% of patients 6.